Chas McCormick Player Props: Astros vs. Athletics

 Chas McCormick At The Plate

-- McCormick is batting .219 with six doubles, two home runs and seven walks.
+- McCormick is batting .211 with six doubles, two home runs and eight walks.

-- In 52.4% of his games this season (11 of 21), McCormick has picked up at least one hit, and in five of those games (23.8%) he recorded more than one.

-- He has hit a home run in two of 21 games played this season, and in 2.4% of his plate appearances.
+- In 22 games played this season, he has hit a homer in two of them.

-- McCormick has an RBI in six of 21 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- McCormick has picked up an RBI in 27.3% of his games this season, with more than one RBI in 13.6% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored at least once six times this season (28.6%), including one multi-run game.
+- He has scored at least one run six times this season (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.